 Competition-based (or competitive pricing) is a resource-consuming activity.
 If you do it manually, you have to assign a Pricing manager to track all your competitors online, check their prices on selected brands or categories, and based on what they have found, update your own prices.
 Ideally, this exercise has to be performed daily to make sure you don’t lose your competitive edge.

 If you compare your prices to your competition once a month it’s useless in many cases.
-The only exception — is when you’re a wholesaler or distributor and compare your prices to the price-lists of other distributors (so called volume pricing or scaled pricing).
+The only exception — is when you’re a wholesaler or distributor and compare your prices to the price-lists of other distributors (so called volume pricing or tired pricing).
 Those don’t change as frequently as B2C prices.

 It's very data quality-sensitive when done automatically